nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 ### Adding a code block to your post

-Adding code blocks is important for every developer and normally they are a nightmare to style or there just isn't the possibility.
-With the content module you can easily style your code blocks thanks to the automatic inclusion of [prismJS](https://prismjs.com/).
-That means you can simply write your code block using the correct markdown syntax and your code block will display with styling depending on the language.
+With the content module we can style our code blocks with to the automatic inclusion of [prismJS](https://prismjs.com/).
+That means we can write our code block using the correct markdown syntax and our code block will display with styling depending on the language.

 `content/articles/my-first-blog-post.md`